MorpheusAIs/Docs/Guides/MOR/Mainnet/Morpheus Capital Providers Contract Guide.md

 > [!TIP]
 > **In case you faced with difficulties, find something unclear or have questions, you can get assistance in** [**Morpheus Discord server**](https://discord.com/channels/1151741790408429580/1183666837460897832).

+## Beware of scams, Morpheus has no tech support team, no support tickets and will not commence any airdrops.
+Anyone who message you with proposal to help is likely a scammer.